skore-labs/webpack-angularjs-various-imports/README.md

-# webpack-angularjs-various-imports
+# webpack javascript import for angularjs and laravel mix

 Because we have spent HOURS finding the right way to import various library with webpack (the laravel mix breed of it), here is the cheat sheet.
-Don

 * angularjs
 * datatables.net